 Our objective is to provide an inclusive and seamless experience for all guests for all events including those with sensory needs.
 We strive to raise awareness of the needs and challenges faced by individuals with sensory processing disorders by supplying our Team Members with continuous training and by offering the resources and accommodations below to our guests.

-Sensory backpacks and weighted lap pads are available in the Membership Office located inside the Zoo, to the right upon entering through the Ticket Booth.
+Sensory backpacks and weighted lap pads are available for rent in the Gift Shop located inside the Zoo, to the left upon entering through the Ticket Booth.